gole1296/Common-CRM-Functions/README.md

 1) In order for you to access the functions in your CRM Org, the web resource must be added to the entity form.
 2) Many of the functions have built in fail-safes, preventing them from running and throwing an error if a field is not present or incorrect information was passed in.
 Most, if not all, of these fail-safes will create an entry in your console log indicating what function was bypassed and why.
 While not perfect, it should help avoid common mistakes.
 3) All functions calls are formatted as 'CRM.<functionName>' for easier understanding of which calls in your code point to this library
+4) This is meant to be a resource for Administrators and some developers working in CRM.
+It does not include any advanced functions, such as SOAP or REST.
+It does not require any other JS libraries to be installed.

+## Please leave any issues or requests on the issue page above, or you can provide feedback to me at my website: [The Functional CRM Admin](https://functional-crm-admin.weebly.com/about-me.html)

 ## Function Documentation by Type
 [Field Visibility Functions](https://github.com/gole1296/Common-CRM-Functions/wiki/Change-Field-Visibility-Functions) <br>